Patricio12345/potato_crop_detection/README.md

 # potato_crop_detection

+## Detection of potato crops in advanced vegetative stage using Sentinel 2 with remote sensing in the Peruvian Andes

 This is the repository of files used to build the database for this study.

 All satellite images were obtained using the Sentinel-2 API in Python.